 Identify, coordinate, and publicize best practices for meeting all students’ educational needs.

-Accreditation Standard II
+Perform work and provide evidence to ensure the College meets applicable areas of Accreditation Standard II.

 Committee Procedures

 Membership term lengths: 2 years with a limit of two consecutive terms (maximum service 4 years) unless designated by position.